josephk254/BUS-RESERVATION-SYSTEM-/README.md

 - Finally, there's a call to a function named "myfunction();" at the end of the block.
                      . myfunction()
    - It declares several variables:
-                - i for iteration.
+                -  i
                 -  NOT to store the number of seats the user wants to book.
                 -  count initialized to 1.
                 -  name, origin, and destination arrays to store user input for passenger details.
 - "fptr = fopen("history.txt" , "w");"---Opens a file named "history.txt" in write mode ("w").
 - "printf("\nEnter number of seats you want to book:");"Asks the user to input the number of seats they want to book and "scanf("%d",&NOT);" allows the user to enter his or her answer.